stevexyz/SlyMlego/Docs/README.md

 ## HOW-TO

+**Create a new neural network**:
+1. Edit the one present `TrainModel.py` between the "@beginmodel" and "@endmodel" tags.
+The input are `Const.NUMFEATURES` matrices of 8x8, the output should be a single value in the range -1,1 indicating the evaluation of the position (the nearer to -1 the more the black is estimated to win, the more the value nearer to 1 the more the white should win, with 0 indicating parity)

 **Train the model**:
-1. Get fen/epd positions for training
+1. Get fen/epd positions for training (there are some in the `epdfiles` directory)
-2. Prepare training input -> e.g. `PrepareInput.py file.epd 1 100000`
+2. Prepare training input -> e.g. `./PrepareInput.py file.epd 1 100000`
 3. Put some of the position prepared from `__inputstobeprocessed` into `__validationdata` -> e.g. `mv-tovalidation.py 1000`
-4. Train model -> e.g. `TrainModel.py` (you can run tensorboard to check results)
+4. Train model -> e.g. `./TrainModel.py` (you can run tensorboard to check results)
-5. Play with the engine -> Eval function is ready: you can try it with `print-confusiongraph.py` or let me know if you'll insert it in an engine! :)
+5. Play with the engine -> Eval function is ready: you can try it with `./print-confusiongraph.py` or let me know if you'll insert it in an engine! :)

 **Alternatively train the model without keeping files**:
 1. Get fen/epd positions for training
-2. Prepare validation data -> e.g. `PrepareInput.py file.epd 1 1000 && mv-tovalidation.py 1000`
+2. Prepare validation data -> e.g. `./PrepareInput.py file.epd 1 1000 && mv-tovalidation.py 1000`
-3. Train model -> e.g. `TrainModel.py file.epd 1001`
+3. Train model -> e.g. `./TrainModel.py file.epd 1001`

 **Reset model / learning**:
-1. Remove saved model file -> `clean-model.sh`
+1. Remove saved model file -> `./clean-model.sh`
-2. Put back all training files in inputfiletoprocess directory -> `mv-backtoprocess.py`
+2. Put back all training files in inputfiletoprocess directory -> `./mv-backtoprocess.py`

 **Add training samples** (and train):
-1. Simply prepare input files from new epd(s) -> `PrepareInput.py newfile.epd`
+1. Simply prepare input files from new epd(s) -> `./PrepareInput.py newfile.epd`
-2. Continue training model -> `TrainModel.py`
+2. Continue training model -> `./TrainModel.py`

 **Backup the trained model**:
 1. Move or copy all `__model.*` files in a new directory